snowclipsed/snowclipsed.github.io/_pages/about.md

 <!-- Hey!
 I am Hardik, you may know me as [@snowclipsed](https://twitter.com/snowclipsed) on X (formerly Twitter) and other platforms. -->

-I am a graduate student pursuing CS at the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/), Northeastern University.
+I am a graduate student based in Boston pursuing CS at the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/), Northeastern University.

+I like technology.
+I like to make things with it that make life easier.
+This motivation ends up creating fun, often useful, projects.
+This summer I am researching generative models like LDMs and LLMs in detail to understand how they work.
+I am also going to learn GPU programming and work on [detecting fish](https://seagrant.mit.edu/2020/04/02/mit-sea-grant-announces-five-newly-funded-projects/) in rivers.

-I am interested in researching technologies like Latent Diffusion Models, Vision-Language Models, Object detection and Segmentation and Reinforcement Learning.
-I also like putting them to use to create fun projects and consumer applications.
-When I am not doing that, I pursue making games and document my learnings and thoughts in my blog.
-This summer I am researching and learning synethetic data generation, GPU programming and fish detection.
+When I am not researching, I pursue making games and document my thoughts in my blog.
+I also like playing basketball, video games, and running (strava up soon).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.